metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_gateway_class_v1alpha2.md

 - `controller_name` (String) ControllerName is the name of the controller that is managing Gateways of this class.
 The value of this field MUST be a domain prefixed path.
 Example: 'example.net/gateway-controller'.
 This field is not mutable and cannot be empty.
 Support: Core
 - `description` (String) Description helps describe a GatewayClass with more details.
 - `parameters_ref` (Attributes) ParametersRef is a reference to a resource that contains the configuration parameters corresponding to the GatewayClass.
 This is optional if the controller does not require any additional configuration.
 ParametersRef can reference a standard Kubernetes resource, i.e. ConfigMap, or an implementation-specific custom resource.
 The resource can be cluster-scoped or namespace-scoped.
 If the referent cannot be found, the GatewayClass's 'InvalidParameters' status condition will be true.
-Support: Custom (see [below for nested schema](#nestedatt--spec--parameters_ref))
+Support: Implementation-specific (see [below for nested schema](#nestedatt--spec--parameters_ref))

 <a id="nestedatt--spec--parameters_ref"></a>
 ### Nested Schema for `spec.parameters_ref`